-MODERN BUDDHISM AND THE WHEEL
+MODERN BUDDHISM THE WHEEL THE DHARMACHAKRA

 Rather than getting lost in the details of modern Buddhism, please first understand the main points, that pleasure and also wanting lead to repetition, and panoramic sensing is naturally here and now, and neutralises desire.